-- Members can practice using a variety of structures
+- Members can practise using a variety of structures

-- Members may be able to practice with non-members, and may practice using a variety of structures
+- Members may be able to practise with non-members, and may practice using a variety of structures

 - Business names entail some restrictions

 The content on this website is provided for general information purposes and may not take into account detail that could be significant in your particular context.
 The website and its content is not a substitute for reading and understanding (as applicable) the Chartered Accountants ANZ’s Member Handbook, constitutional documents, legislation, regulations, professional guidelines or other applicable laws, or where necessary, obtaining specific advice regarding a specific issue.

 For our full website terms and conditions click here.